fbeltrao/AzureFunctionExtensions/Readme.md

 ## Why should I write my own output binding?

 Let's imagine you work in a team that is using Azure Functions heavily.
-Some of your functions write computed results to Redis.
+Some of your functions write computed results to Redis to be consumed by a Frontend App.
 Without using custom bindings your code would look like this:

 ```C#
 public static void WriteToRedisFunction1()